ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-06-ethereum-classic-course-16-what-is-wetc/index.md

 ![ETCSwap and Hebe Swap use ERC-20 tokens.](./2.png)

 When Ethereum Classic and Ethereum were one blockchain in 2015, the native coin was created and issued to pay for block rewards and transaction fees to miners.
-When Ethereum split from ETC, then their  cryptocurrencies $ETH and $ETC became their native coins respectively.
+When Ethereum split from ETC, their cryptocurrencies $ETH and $ETC became their native coins respectively.

 However, as both Ethereum Classic and Ethereum are smart contracts blockchains, now developers may create many ERC-20 tokens inside ETC and ETH for their dapps or many other use cases.

-Because ERC-20 tokens are a standard that the great majority of developers are using, it has turned into the de facto format for all tokens.
+Because ERC-20 tokens are a standard that the great majority of developers are using, it has turned into the de facto format for nearly all tokens.
 This has prompted all dapp developers to build capabilities for ERC-20 tokens, but to make their dapps compatible with the native cryptocurrencies adds more complexity.

 To avoid this complexity, a cool way to solve the problem was to create an ERC-20 smart contract that would transform $ETC into $WETC.